supserrr/rcr/docs/components/COMPONENT_LIBRARY_README.md

 ### License

-Components are MIT licensed and free to use in your project.
+Components are proprietary to Rwanda Cancer Relief and subject to the proprietary license.

 ---